1808 United Kingdom heatwave: Weather

 When the heatwave was coming to a close on the 15th, there were some very severe thunderstorms.
-These most severe of the storms affected Dorset, Somerset & Gloucestershire.
+These most severe of the storms affected Dorset, Somerset and Gloucestershire.
 However, a 59 mi swath was also damaged between Bath and Bristol.
 Reports of hail stones up to 1 ft long were recorded in Somerset, with hailstones of a more general 70 to 100 mm being reported as well.
 Ball Lightning was also observed in Gloucester, and was noted as destroying one of the pinnacles at the west end of Gloucester Cathedral.
 It is thought that this is one of the most severe hailstorms in the history of the United Kingdom, along with that of 1697.

 Impacts

-As a result of the hot temperatures and following thunderstorms, many people lost their lives, especially in the counties of Bedfordshire, Buckinghamshire and Northampton.
+As a result of the hot temperatures and following thunderstorms, many people lost their lives, especially in the counties of Bedfordshire, Buckinghamshire and Northamptonshire.
 Animals were also badly affected as a result of the hot weather, with 50 post horses dying as a result on the Great North Road alone.
 Farmers also struggled.
 Despite being able to harvest their crops early, other products melted quickly such as butter and honeycomb.